 Chase Transfer Partners Have Hotels at Walt Disney World

-We don't see a ton of value in using your points this way, but several of Chase's hotel transfer partners have hotels at Walt Disney World.
-These include IHG (which operates the Holiday Inn chain), Marriott, and Hyatt.
+We don't see a ton of value in using your points this way, but all three of Chase's hotel transfer partners have hotels at Walt Disney World.
+However, in most cases you'll be better off using your points to book hotels through the Chase Travel Portal than transferring them to hotel partners.

 If you're new to using points and miles, it is natural to be intimidated by all the options everyone throws at you.
 The reason the Chase Sapphire Preferred is regarded as the best card to start with is in part because of the power of the Chase Ultimate Rewards program.
 We don't see any reason to disagree with that sentiment.
 The Chase Ultimate Rewards program is a great credit card program for beginners, experts, family travelers, Disney travelers, business travelers, and everyone in between!